jackiehjm/stx-docs/doc/source/updates/kubernetes/the-kubernetes-update-orchestration-process.rst

 for managing instances over the **lock/unlock** \(reboot\) steps in the upgrade process.

-You must use the **sw-manager** CLI tool to **create**, and then **apply** the upgrade strategy.
+You must use the :command:`sw-manager`` CLI tool to create, and then apply the upgrade strategy.
 A created strategy can be monitored with the **show** command.

-Kubernetes version upgrade orchestration automatically iterates through all **unlocked-enabled** hosts on the system looking for hosts with the worker function that need Kubernetes version upgrade and then proceeds to upgrade them on the strategy :command:`apply` action.
+Kubernetes version upgrade orchestration automatically iterates through all *unlocked-enabled* hosts on the system looking for hosts with the worker function that need Kubernetes version upgrades and then proceeds to upgrade them on the strategy :command:`apply` action.

 .. note::
-    Controllers (including |AIO| controllers) are upgraded before worker only hosts.
-Storage hosts do not run Kubernetes so Kubernetes is not upgraded on them, although they still may be patched.
+    Controllers (including |AIO| controllers) are upgraded before worker-only hosts.
+Since storage hosts do not run Kubernetes, no upgrade is performed, although they may still be patched.

 After creating the *Kubernetes Version Upgrade Orchestration Strategy*, you can either apply the entire strategy automatically, or manually apply individual stages to control and monitor the Kubernetes version upgrade progress one stage at a time.

-When the Kubernetes version upgrade strategy is **applied**, if the system is All-in-one, the controllers are upgraded first, one after the other with a swact in between, followed by the remaining worker hosts according to the selected worker apply concurrency \(**serial** or **parallel**\) method.
+When the Kubernetes version upgrade strategy is applied, if the system is All-in-one, the controllers are upgraded first, one after the other with a swact in between, followed by the remaining worker hosts according to the selected worker apply concurrency \(**serial** or **parallel**\) method.

-The strategy creation default is to upgrade the worker hosts serially unless the **parallel** worker apply type option is specified which configures the Kubernetes version upgrade process for worker hosts to be in parallel \(up to a maximum parallel number\) to reduce the overall Kubernetes version upgrade installation time.
+By default, strategies upgrade the worker hosts serially unless the **parallel** worker apply type option is specified, which configures the Kubernetes version upgrade process for worker hosts to be in parallel \(up to a maximum parallel number\).
+This reduces the overall Kubernetes version upgrade installation time.

 The upgrade takes place in two phases.
 The first phase upgrades the patches (controllers, storage and then workers), and the second  phase upgrades